10 Beaches Near Norwich For a Day Out

 Approximate Driving Time: 30 minutes

 Marine Parade offers various paid parking options, making it easy to access the beach.
-Some parking areas are equipped with ramps, ensuring convenient disabled access.
+Some parking areas are equipped with ramps, providing convenient disabled access.
 Alternatively, it’s a short 30-minute train ride from Norwich.
 Check train ticket prices here.

 Remember, if you are accompanied by your furry friends, kindly note that dogs are not permitted on the Central Beach itself between 1 May and 30 September.
 Nevertheless, they are more than welcome to enjoy the coastal delights either to the north or south of the piers.